Film / Hesher

 - Metal Head: Hesher.

-- Never Trust a Trailer: The trailer made the film look more like a comedy, when it was a drama all along though not really a straight drama as many scenes involving Hesher are played for laughs.
+- Never Trust a Trailer: The trailer made the film look more like a comedy, when it was a drama all along.
+This is played with though in the sense that it's not really a straight drama, as many scenes involving Hesher are played for laughs.
 Hesher is also a Decoy Protagonist.

 - No Name Given: The following is not revealed in the film: Hesher's real name, what the initials "TJ" stand for, Nicole's last name, TJ's mother's whole name, or the bully that torments TJ throughout the film (not Hesher).
 The grandmother's name is not revealed until the end of the film.